-All LIAS and LUCSoR members and visitors are kindly requested to familiarize themselves with the information provided below, to the level of detail they feel is appropriate to their situation.
+All LIAS members and visitors are kindly requested to familiarize themselves with the information provided below, to the level of detail they feel is appropriate to their situation.
 This information overlaps in part with the University’s web pages on academic integrity.

 The following items are a good place to start:

-- On Being a Scientist: A Guide to Responsible Conduct in Research, published by the National Academies Press (USA): This is a brief, well-written book.
-While many of the examples come from the physical sciences, the underlying issues and the way they can play out for the individual academic are equally relevant for the humanities and the social sciences.
+- On Being a Scientist: A Guide to Responsible Conduct in Research, published by the National Academies Press (USA).
+A brief, well-written book.
+While many of the examples come from the physical sciences, the underlying issues and the way they can play out are equally relevant for the humanities and the social sciences.